More Greene

 More Borges

-A few lines from Borges’ “The Shape of the Sword,” quoted below, have an eerily similar quality to a recently cited line from Midnight’s Children: “Whatsoever one man does, it…
+A few lines from Borges’ “The Shape of the Sword,” with eerily similar qualities to a recently cited line from Midnight’s Children: “Whatsoever one man does, it is as though…

 Me Read Slow…